 The Retirement Savings Plan of the Presbyterian Church (U.S.A.) is a qualified 403(b)(9) defined contribution church plan.
 The following details what a church plan is.

-A church plan is an employer benefit plan established by a denomination or an organization such as the Board of Pensions that has as its primary purpose the maintenance and administration of a retirement, medical, and other welfare plans for the benefit of ministers and employees of churches and other organizations controlled by the church or associated with it.
+A church plan is an employee benefit plan established by a denomination or an organization such as the Board of Pensions that has as its primary purpose the maintenance and administration of a retirement, medical, and other plans for the benefit of employees of congregations and other organizations controlled by the church or associated with it.

-A key benefit of a church plan is that it allows small church-related employers to band together to participate in a group plan consisting of numerous small and large mission-related employers.
-This gives employers the opportunity to not only benefit from the economies of scale in contracting with third-party administrators and professional administration of complicated, regulated, benefits plan programs but also to offer benefits programs that are consistent with the mission and values of the Presbyterian Church (U.S.A.).
+A key benefit of a church plan is that it allows small church-related employers to participate in a group plan consisting of numerous small and large mission-related employers.
+This gives employers the opportunity to benefit from the economies of scale in contracting with third-party administrators and professional administration of complicated, regulated, benefits plan programs.

 While church plans are exempt from ERISA, state fiduciary law principles continue to apply to protect the plan members and beneficiaries.
 Church plans are required by law to act solely and exclusively for the benefit of the plan members and their beneficiaries.